-As of February 2016, the Malta Further and Higher Education Authority (MFHEA- formerly recognised as the NCFHE) has licensed The European Graduate School (EGS) within The European Qualifications Framework (EQF) as a University (Licence number: 2015:007 / certification end date 28.02.2023), offering the following programmes:
+As of February 2016, the Malta Further and Higher Education Authority (MFHEA- formerly recognised as the NCFHE) has licensed The European Graduate School (EGS) within the European Qualifications Framework (Licence number: 2015:007).
+The EGS is authoriziesd to provide the following programmes:

 Master of Arts in Philosophy, Art and Social Thought

 Master of Arts in Expressive Arts Therapy with a minor in Psychology